FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.14_system_operators_guide/6-log-management.md

 Use the search box above the Dashboard in the header section of the window for entering a query on the whole dashboard.
 If a visualization is already based on a saved query, both queries apply.

-### Sharing Dashboards

-Dashboards can be saved and re-used.
-They can also be shared with other users.
-For this purpose, use the options located to the right of the search box along the top of the log management window:

-- To save a dashboard, use **Save Dashboard**.
-By default, saving a dashboard also saves the time filter that is defined at the time of saving.
-You can disable this default by clearing the **Store time with dashboard** option.
-Disabling the default means that the time filter is set to the currently selected time each time the dashboard is loaded.

-- To load a dashboard, use **Load Saved Dashboard**.
-A saved dashboard can be loaded and used by any OpenStack or Monitoring Service operator.

-- To share a dashboard with other users, use **Share Dashboard**.
-The option displays an HTML snippet that can be used to embed the dashboard in a Web page.
-It also displays a direct link to the dashboard that you can forward.
-As a prerequisite for using an embedded dashboard or a direct link, a user must have CMM access.

 ## 6.2 Configuring Index Patterns